m-rgba/cc-to-weave-exporter/README.md

 ## Claude Code exporter to Weave

-- Exports Claude Code sessions to Weave.
+- Exports Claude Code sessions to Weave with call kind metadata.
 - Constructs a chat view of Claude Code sessions.

 ### To run